 Effective July 1, 2015, equipment is categorized as either Capital or Controllable Property.

 Capital Equipment: Capital equipment is defined as tangible, non-expendable, personal property having an anticipated life of one year or more with a unit acquisition cost of $5,000 or greater.
 Equipment is capitalized and depreciated on the University’s financial statements.
-Capital equipment includes, but is not limited to, furnishings, scientific apparatus, machinery, library volumes, artwork, motor vehicles, boats, and livestock.
+Capital equipment includes, but is not limited to, furnishings, scientific apparatus, machinery, library volumes, artwork, motor vehicles, and boats.

 Field representatives in the Inventory Control unit of the Accounting Office affix bar-coded inventory tags to newly acquired capital equipment.
 Inventory Control is responsible for the annual physical inventory (count) of the equipment and manages the equipment inventory data in the Capital Asset Management (CAM) module in the Kuali Financial System (KFS).